 Using the stochastic feature, the user has to associate a stage information to a variable cell.
-The =WBSP_RAND() and WBSP_VAR() functions are used to specify the timing information.
+The =WBSP\RAND() and WBSP\VAR() functions are used to specify the timing information.
 If the arguments to these functions are duplicated, or found to have cross references, the following error message will be displayed on the WB!
 Status tab.

-Stochastic Conflicting Declarations (Help Reference: SPCONFLICT):

-A Stochastic function cell is incorrectly formatted.
+Stochastic Conflicting Declarations (Help Reference: SPCONFLICT): A Stochastic function cell is incorrectly formatted.
 It appears the argument cell below refers to a cell being specified by other Stochastic functions, leading to contradictory declarations.
 Correct the formula and the validity of the arguments by tracking its. dependencies or references.
 The argument cell should be declared only once. -cell address-

 There is a conflicting declaration of the argument cell in the Stochastic timing functions.
-The timing functions must use the format: =WBSP_RAND(arg1, cells) for randoms, or =WBSP_VAR(arg1, cells) for variables, where arg1 is a numeric value or a cell reference to a numeric value, and cells is a reference to the cells you want to apply this timing information.
-The cell reference should be declared
+The timing functions must use the format: =WBSP\RAND(arg1, cells) for randoms, or =WBSP\VAR(arg1, cells) for variables, where arg1 is a numeric value or a cell reference to a numeric value, and cells is a reference to the cells you want to apply this timing information.
+The cell reference should be declared once, without cross or duplicated references.
+For more information on using the stochastic feature refer to section Options...|Stochastic Solver.

-SPCORR - Stochastic WBSP_CORR Format
+SPCORR - Stochastic WBSP\CORR Format

 Using the stochastic feature, the user has to associate a distribution to a random cell, either discrete or continuous.
-The $=WBSP_CORR...()$ function is used to request a one-argument correlation.
+The =WBSP\CORR...() function is used to request a one-argument correlation.
 If the arguments to this function are not correctly specified, the following error message will be displayed on the WB!
 Status tab.